datajoint/element-calcium-imaging/README.md

 + Setup your data directory (`imaging_root_data_dir`) following the convention described below.

-### Step 5 (optional) - Jupyter Notebook

-+ If you install this repository in a virtual environment, and would like to use it with Jupyter Notebook, follow the steps below:

-+ Create a kernel for the virtual environment
-    ```
-    pip install ipykernel

-    ipython kernel install --name=workflow-imaging
-    ```

 ### Installation complete

-+ At this point the setup of this workflow is completed.
++ At this point the setup of this workflow is complete.

 ## Directory structure and file naming convention